veganaize/closure-compiler/Compiler-Assumptions.md

 General:
 - "undefined", "NaN" and "Infinity" have not been externally redefined.
-- Object, Array, String, Number and Boolean have not be redefined.
-Standard methods on Object, Array, String, Number and Boolean have not be redefined in a way that breaks the original contract.
+- Object, Array, String, Number and Boolean have not been redefined.
+Standard methods on Object, Array, String, Number and Boolean have not been redefined in a way that breaks the original contract.